alphagov/govuk-frontend/docs/installation/installing-with-npm.md

 - add GOV.UK Frontend's JavaScript file to your HTML
 - import the JavaScript using a bundler like [Webpack](https://webpack.js.org/)

 You must also initialise GOV.UK Frontend's components by calling the `initAll` function.
-If you do not initialise, some components will not work correctly for users who have accessible needs or use older browsers.
+If you do not initialise, some components will not work correctly for disabled users who use assistive technologies.

 ### Add the JavaScript file to your HTML